pieterdd/prettygooey/README.md

 The simplest way to create a GUI in iced is with an [`iced::Sandbox`](https://docs.rs/iced/latest/iced/trait.Sandbox.html).
 It kind of behaves like a window.
 You'll have to implement four methods:

-- `new`: intialize your default state here
+- `new`: prepares your initial state
 - `title`: controls the title of the window
 - `update`: more on this later
 - `view`: renders your widgets